Fantasyland: Former shops

-Disneyland Paris
+Disneyland Park (Paris)

 The fourth Fantasyland to open was in France, at Disneyland Park, previously named Euro Disneyland.
 Themed as a fairy tale village, this land specifically notes the European origins of the source material for many Disney animated films.

 A unique attraction of the park was Les Pirouettes du Vieux Moulin, a Ferris wheel added to the rear of The Old Mill building in 1993.
 The Old Mill, which resembles a Dutch windmill and was inspired by the 1937 Academy Award-winning Disney cartoon of the same name, was a feature of the park when it opened in 1992, and serves drinks and snacks.
 The ride closed in the early 2000s, but the wheel and its eight bucket-like passenger cars were left in place and were seasonally decorated.
 It was later reformed, with the buckets removed, the mill's building serving as a snack counter and the queue area as a meet and greet area.
+Rides and attractions themed to Beauty and the Beast, The Little Mermaid and Winnie the Pooh have been planned for Fantasyland at Disneyland Paris since the park first opened but are yet to be built.
+The attraction Ratatouille: L'Aventure Totalement Toquée de Rémy (Remy's Ratatouille Adventure) was originally planned for Fantasyland but was built at the neighbouring Walt Disney Studios Park due to a lack of space.